raphelemmanuvel/entity-resolution-pipeline/README.md

 poetry run er_pipeline view_er_in_browser
 ```

-If you want to configure custom parameters for any of the above services with Poetry, use the below command to view configuration options for each service.
+If you want to configure custom parameters for any of the above services with Poetry, use the below command to view the configuration options for each service.
+Default custom parameters for these services are configured in ```services.py```.

 ```sh
 poetry run er_pipeline {service_name} --help